Supergirl: Spellbound, Chapter 1: Convincing Defeat

 As Val departed for bed, Lydia laughed and said, “Lena, you have become a good friend.
 I have missed the companionship of another woman since coming here.
 Superwoman is well-meaning, but I feel more of a bond to you.
 In fact, you remind me greatly of a close friend from my own time.”

-The Supergirl from the far future became quiet as she thought of her best friend from childhood, Lydia-T. After Lydia died along with the floating cities of her future era, the woman known as Louise-L had renamed herself Lydia-7 in honor of her friend.
-Now, every time she heard her adopted name, thoughts of her dear friend came to her mind, sustaining her desire to do only good.
+The Supergirl from the far future became quiet as she thought of her best friend from childhood, Lydia-T. After Lydia died along with the floating cities of her future era, the woman born as Louise-L had renamed herself Lydia-7 in honor of her friend. (*) Now, every time she heard her adopted name, thoughts of her dear friend came to her mind, sustaining her desire to do only good.
 But there were times like now when she wished her long-lost friend was here in person to offer her advice.

 Meanwhile, back at their secret base, Brains greeted and praised the new Spellbinder for her efforts.
 “You were wonderful!” said Brains.
 “Think how very far you’ve come since your frumpy days as Ms. Mesmer in our old Gang.”

 Spellbinder flinched.
-“Please don’t say that corny name.
-I want to forget my old life as a costumed loser with no fashion sense and no confidence.
+“Please don’t say that corny name,” she said.
+“I want to forget my old life as a costumed loser with no fashion sense and no confidence.
 Of course, Brains, you’ve become a big player, too.
 You’ve fought the Justice League, no less!” (*)

 [(*) Editor’s note: See Justice League of America: Off on a Tangent.]